 This Section 6B together with the rest of this Zoning By-Law constitutes the zoning regulations for the MDZ3OD.
-Where conflicts exist between this Section 6B and the rest of this Zoning By-Law, the provisions of this Section 6B shall govern.
-Except where specifically indicated in this Section 6B, the provisions of this Section 6B supersede Sections 3 (Use Regulations), 4 (Intensity Regulations), 5.1.1 (Parking - Number of Spaces), 5.1.2 (Parking - Schedule of
+Where conflicts exist between this Section 6B and the rest of the Zoning By-Law, the provisions of this Section 6B shall govern.
+Except where specifically indicated in this Section 6B, the provisions of this Section 6B supersede Sections 3 (Use Regulations), 4 (Intensity Regulations), 5.1.1 (Parking - Number of Spaces), 5.1.2 (Parking - Schedule of Requirements), 5.1.3 a) (Parking and Loading Area Location and Design, Location), 5.3.3 c)

-McLean District Zone 3 Overlay District July 31, 2020 - Clean Page 19
+McLean District Zone 3 Overlay District August 5, 2020 - Clean Page 19

-Requirements), 5.1.3 a) (Parking and Loading Area Location and Design, Location), 5.3.3 c) (Landscaping for Parking Area Plantings), 6.6.3 b) (Floodplain District, Use Regulations), and 7.3 (Design and Site Plan Review).
+(Landscaping for Parking Area Plantings), 6.6.3 b) (Floodplain District, Use Regulations), and 7.3 (Design and Site Plan Review) of the Zoning By-Law.